 We create a hands-on environment where teachers walk students through the material to ensure understanding.
 In the labs, teachers are there for support and guidance, helping the students to work through their challenges and apply the concepts they’re learning.

-We found that by arming students with the fundamentals, their pass rate for higher exams improved significantly, from 65 percent to 90 percent.
+We found that by arming students with the fundamentals, their pass rate for higher exams improved significantly, from 65 to 90%.

 Experience Is the Key to Success